Industry-Wide Business Valuation FAQ & Glossary

 Normalized Financial Statements — financial statements adjusted for non-operating assets and liabilities and/or for nonrecurring, noneconomic, or other unusual items to eliminate anomalies and/or facilitate comparisons.

-Pre-adjustment value — The value arrived at prior to the application, if appropriate, of valuation discounts or premiums.
+Pre-adjustment value — The value arrived at prior to the application, if appropriate, whether of valuation discounts or premiums.

-Premise of Value — an assumption regarding the most likely set of transactional circumstances that may be applicable to the subject valuation; for example, going concern, liquidation.
+Premise of Value — an assumption regarding the most likely set of transactional circumstances that may be applicable to the subject valuation; for example, going concern, and liquidation.

 Present Value — the value, as of a specified date, of future economic benefits and/or proceeds from sale, calculated using an appropriate discount rate.